Mary Elsie Moore: Early life

-Her siblings were Charles Arthur Moore Jr. (actress Glenn Close's maternal grandfather), who married Elizabeth Hyde; Eugene Maxwell Moore, who married Titanic survivor Margaret Graham; and Jessie Ann Moore, who married the son of U.S Navy Admiral Colby Mitchell Chester.
+Her siblings were Charles Arthur Moore Jr. who married Annete Sperry and Elizabeth Hyde (maternal grandfather of actress Glenn Close); Eugene Maxwell Moore, who married Titanic survivor Margaret Graham; and Jessie Ann Moore, who married the son of U.S Navy Admiral Colby Mitchell Chester.

 Moore was educated at Mrs. Dow's School in Briarcliff Manor, New York.

 Personal life

 On August 15, 1907, Moore married the then Duke of Poli and Guadagnolo Don Marino Torlonia (1861–1933) at Old Orchard, her parents' estate in Belle Haven, Greenwich, Connecticut.
 She was nicknamed, "the Dollar Duchess" by the media.
 Upon his brother Augusto Torlonia's death in 1926, her husband became the 4th Prince of Civitella-Cesi.
 Together, the Prince and Princess of Civitella-Cesi had four children: